loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 System-level programming is the act of developing software that interacts directly with a computer's hardware, or providing foundational services to other software.
-We define system-level programming as:
+As per Wikipedia @wiki:Systems_programming we define system-level programming as:\
+"
 - Programs can operate in resource-constrained environments
 - Programs can be efficient with little runtime overhead, possibly having either a small runtime library or none at all